mvolkmann/blog/src/ocaml.md

 (more constraints) and enable better type inference in certain situations.

 GADTs are a step toward supporting dependent types.
-Dependent types enable defining types whose mean depends on values.
+Dependent types enable defining types whose meaning depends on values.
 For example a list type can specify a fixed length and/or that its values must be in ascending order.